Have you gotten there yet?

 Ever get a raise and start to feel an itch to maybe… upgrade your car or upgrade your house or upgrade your lifestyle to match your new earnings.

-3. Save, spend, or invest the money in alignment with your current financial goals.
+3. Save, spend, and invest in alignment with your current financial goals.

 Now, in order to do that, guess what?